 When teachers demonstrate a high-level of subject matter expertise, students will be encouraged to pose questions with a belief that they will be clarified then and there.
 This overall knowledge about the subject you have chosen to teach will thus pave the way for interesting classroom sessions.

-You as an effective teacher should be good at managing your classroom time.
 Alongside ensuring that the curriculum is completed within the pre-defined time frame, you should also attach importance to the time taken by students to complete their assignments.
 You should follow a strategy to organize your working day around educational and non-teaching priorities.

 An effective teacher, with an intention to offer repetitive practice to students, should strategically plan homework tasks.
 You can ensure the best use of classroom time by framing and structuring assignments which will help students sit for studies while at home.